bmaso/osm-games/content/index.md

 ### The Problem

 Software "specs" are not objectively verifiable.
-There's no mechanical, repeatable way to prove a piece of software meets a "spec".
+There's no mechanical, objective, repeatable way to prove a piece of software meets a written "spec".

 ### The Solution